Prove It First: Commonsense Protection For The Boundary Waters & Lake Superior

 It’s all but guaranteed that acid mine drainage from these mines will contaminate the Boundary Waters and cause irreparable damage to northern Minnesota.
 We must stop this environmental catastrophe before it happens.

-Why are PolyMet and Twin Metals Such a Threat?
+Why is Copper-Sulfide Mining Such a Threat?

 Copper-sulfide mining, which is much more toxic than Minnesota’s traditional form of iron mining, has never been done in the state.
 According to the EPA, sulfide mining is part of the most toxic industry in the country.